Amortized Vine Copulas for High-Dimensional Density and Information Estimation: Introduction

 Vine copulas \citep{aas2009pair, bedford2002vines} provide a useful middle ground.
 Via Sklar's theorem \citep{sklar1959fonctions}, they separate marginals from dependence and factorize a $d$-dimensional copula into $\binom{d}{2}$ bivariate pair-copulas over a tree hierarchy.
-This allows for exact likelihood evaluation, efficient conditional sampling, and interpretable dependence attribution.
+This allows tractable likelihood evaluation under the fitted vine, efficient conditional sampling, and interpretable dependence attribution.
 A key bottleneck is that each edge requires fitting a separate bivariate copula.
 With parametric families this can be fast but misspecified; with nonparametric estimators it is flexible but often expensive.
 The repeated fitting cost becomes prohibitive as dimension grows \citep{nagler2018kdecopula}.

-More broadly, dependence modeling needs both flexibility and structure.
-Flexible global models can fit complicated distributions, but they make it harder to inspect how variables interact.
-Structured models such as vines expose those interactions directly, but they require solving many small estimation problems, one for each edge.
-Our approach is designed to address this bottleneck.

 We propose \ours{}, a method for \emph{amortized} bivariate estimation inside a classical vine.
 Instead of fitting a new model for every edge, we train a single neural network once on a diverse synthetic copula collection and reuse it throughout the vine.
 For each edge, the shared estimator reads an empirical bivariate histogram and predicts a density grid in one forward pass.
-We then project that prediction onto the set of valid copula densities using Iterative Proportional Fitting (IPFP), which restores the marginal constraints required by copulas \citep{sinkhorn1964relationship,sinkhorn1967knopp}.
-The result is not a new global density family.
-It is a reusable edge-fitting primitive that makes classical vine operations practical at moderate and high dimension, especially for repeated information-theoretic analysis with explicit vine structure.
+We then project that prediction toward the set of copula densities using Iterative Proportional Fitting (IPFP), which drives the marginal constraints required by copulas to a controlled tolerance \citep{sinkhorn1964relationship,sinkhorn1967knopp}.
+Rather than defining a new global density family, \ours{} provides a reusable edge-fitting primitive that makes classical vine operations practical at moderate and high dimension, especially for repeated information-theoretic analysis with explicit vine structure.

-\paragraph{Contributions.} We make the following contributions: \begin{itemize}[leftmargin=*] \item \textbf{Amortized bivariate copula estimation:} a train-once denoising edge estimator paired with an IPFP projection that guarantees valid copula densities. \item \textbf{Fast, tractable vines:} GPU-batched edge estimation with cached h-functions, enabling efficient likelihood evaluation, sampling, and repeated refits in high dimensions. \item \textbf{Information estimation by construction:} MI and TC estimation via copula entropy, with edge-wise and tree-wise decompositions aligned with the vine structure. \item \textbf{Self-consistent information estimates:} empirical MI consistency checks show 0\% DPI violations for \ours{} under our protocol, with lower additivity error than KSG. \end{itemize}

-Sections~\ref{sec:method}--\ref{sec:conclusion} follow this pipeline from model construction to information-theoretic analysis, benchmark evidence, and a focused discussion of where the approach currently helps most.